 To answer these questions, some say there is a need, first and foremost, to learn from nature itself, as in biophilic design.

-- In digital terms this means mastering the art of digitisation and mobilisation to be able to become not only more productive but to become more sustainable and to enhance well-being.
+- In technological terms this means mastering the art of digitisation and mobilisation to be able to become not only more productive but to become more sustainable and to enhance well-being.

 Digitisation signifies ‘crawling.’
 It’s the first bold action towards participating and engaging meaningfully with the world directly improving sustainability – a milestone in any organisation’s history.

 Learning to digitise, means quite simply learning to eradicate all paper-based processes through digital means.
-In doing so, the powers of internet connectivity and automation can be harnessed, to simplify and streamline digital processes.
+In doing so, the power of automation can be harnessed, to simplify and streamline digital processes.

 Mobilisation signifies walking.
 It’s the second key action towards participating and engaging meaningfully with the industry directly improving worker wellbeing, another milestone in any organisation’s evolution.

 Learning to mobilise, means learning to equip workers with mobile solutions.
-In doing so, it allows them to move towards cloud-based, real-time information sharing and fosters collaboration.
+In doing so, this allows them to work more flexibly, remotely if needed and improve well-being.

 The dream -v- the reality

-The reality : Zoom back to the ‘real’ world and you will observe a global construction industry that still to a large extent relies on paper and unsustainable practices within an increasingly stressed and unproductive society.
+The reality : Zoom back to the ‘real’ world and you will observe a global construction industry and property sector that still to a large extent relies on paper and unsustainable practices within an increasingly stressed and unproductive society.

 Research has shown that the continuation of unproductive practice not only continues the negative effects of global warming on climate change but also adversely impacts worker mental health and well-being.